Connect with others who understand.

 • Heart disease

-Talk to your doctor about your risk factors for a serious allergic reaction.
-Understanding your risk factors may affect how you should react to an allergic reaction.
-In some cases, you might need an epinephrine injection if you’re exposed to a food allergen, even if you don’t have symptoms yet.
+Talk with your doctor about your risk factors for a serious allergic reaction.
+Understanding your risks can help you plan how to respond.
+In some cases, you may need an epinephrine injection right after being exposed to a food allergen, even before symptoms appear.

-The best way to prepare for an allergic reaction is to have an allergy plan that you’ve put together with your doctor.
-An allergy plan provides specific instructions on how to respond to a particular individual’s allergic reaction and which medication would be most effective.
+The best way to prepare for an allergic reaction is to create an allergy plan with your doctor.
+An allergy plan gives clear instructions on how to respond to an allergic reaction and which medicines to use.

-Your doctor can advise you on how your condition and medical history may impact how you can best treat an allergic reaction of your own or your child.
-Once you have an allergy plan, it needs to be easily available or carried with you or your child.
+Your doctor can explain how your medical history and current health may affect the safest way to treat an allergic reaction for you or your child.
+Once you have an allergy plan, make sure it’s easy to access or carry with you.

+By following your treatment plan and avoiding known triggers, you can help prevent allergic reactions.
 An allergic reaction can be confusing and stressful.
-A clear allergy plan can give you confidence in responding appropriately to an allergic reaction that you or your child may experience.
-If you don’t have an allergy plan, it’s time to talk to your doctor about making one.
-You can help prevent allergic reactions by maintaining your treatment plan and avoiding triggers.
+A clear allergy plan can help you feel more confident about what to do if you or your child has a reaction.
+If you don’t have an allergy plan, talk with your doctor about making one.

 All updates must be accompanied by text or a picture.